-- a proposed Local Planning Policy or amendment to a Local Planning Policy under the City's operative Town Planning Scheme; - b. a proposed amendment to the City's operative Town Planning Scheme; and - an application, under the City's operative Town Planning Scheme or the Metropolitan Region Scheme for approval of the use or development of land and which is currently before or at the time of contact known to require determination by Council or the Joint Development Assessment Panel; - a proposal for the development of land (including its use or works on that land) that at the time would require approval under the City's operative Town Planning Scheme or the Metropolitan Region Scheme.
+- a proposed Local Planning Policy or amendment to a Local Planning Policy under the City's operative Town Planning Scheme; - b. a proposed amendment to the City's operative Town Planning Scheme; and - c. an application under the City's operative Town Planning Scheme or the Metropolitan Region Scheme for approval of the use or development of land and which is currently before or at the time of contact known to require determination by Council or the Joint Development Assessment Panel.

-Prescribed Contact means any contact relating to a planning or development proposal, including proposals in a preliminary stage, for which the developer is a proponent, excluding any exempt contact.
+Prescribed Contact means any contact relating to a planning or development proposal for which the developer is a proponent, excluding any exempt contact.